-The Trust is exposed to the risk of financial loss if a customer or counterparty for the Trust's receivables from trade relationships or debt securities fails to meet its contractual obligations.
-Credit risk is minimized by dealing with a variety of borrowers with investment grade securities of BBB and above and through underwriting and credit assessment of non-investment grade securities, and further through ongoing monitoring of credit exposure.
+The Trust is exposed to the risk of financial loss if a counterparty for the Trust's debt securities fails to meet its contractual obligations.
+Credit risk is controlled through underwriting and credit assessment of debt securities and ongoing monitoring of credit exposure.
 Investments are recorded at fair value.
 The carrying amount of financial assets represents the maximum credit exposure.
 The Trust does not expect any counterparties to fail to meet their obligations.